Bruno-Amat/Bruno-Amat.github.io/_pages/publications.md

 # Working Paper

-## The Role of Vertical and Horizontal Agreements in Fuel Market Collusion: Evidence from Brazil
+## When Wholesalers Join the Cartel: Measuring Overcharge and Pass-Through in Fuel Retail

-Abstract: This work examines the heterogeneity in cartel overcharges within the Brazilian fuel retail market.
-This study involves constructing a unique dataset that combines firm-level microdata concerning profit margins with legal details pertaining to each cartel case.
-Employing a differences-in-differences approach, my findings reveal variability in overcharges attributed to unobservable factors such as cartel structure.
-Therefore, using information about cartel participants, I observe that even though the gas station representative and the wholesaler act as a hub, the impact of participation for these two groups exhibits different signs.
-While the representative's participation increases the overcharge, the distributor's decreases it.
+Abstract: This study examines the effect of wholesaler participation on cartel outcomes.
+To do so, I construct a novel dataset containing information on eight cartel cases in the Brazilian fuel retail market, with firm-level microdata on retail prices, wholesale prices, and profit margins.
+I employ a two-step Matching Difference-in-Differences approach—first at the city level and then at the firm level—to estimate the Average Treatment Effect on the Treated (ATT) for each firm.
+These ATT estimates are then used to build a cross-sectional dataset to analyze the impact of wholesaler participation in cartel activity.
+The results reveal that wholesaler participation significantly increases both retail prices and profit margins, even though it also raises wholesale prices.
+The estimated pass-through rate is approximately 561\%, suggesting that gas stations not only pass the increase in input costs on to consumers, but also benefit from enhanced market power due to the involvement of wholesalers.
+These findings suggest fines should rise when collusion spans wholesalers as well as retailers.